nicklonz/bjsinatraw3/README.md

-This is the Tealeaf Week 3 assignmenst which will focus on further web development of the BlackJack game using Sinatra and then deploying it to Heroku.
+This is the Tealeaf Week 3 assignments which will focus on further web development of the BlackJack game using Sinatra and then deploying it to Heroku.